-We were so excited to bring home two puppies – the fact that they weren't potty trained in an afternoon put a damper on the novelty of having two cute puppies.
+We were so excited to bring home two puppies – the fact that potty training our new puppies weren't a quick matter put a slight damper on the novelty of having two cute puppies, but we persevered.

 I quickly became the Monarch of Poop in our house, a title that I still hold proudly (insert eye roll here).
-But I will admit that the potty training is all due to my boyfriend.
+But I will admit that our successful potty training routine is all due to my partner.

-I read a ton of books and I asked around, I was ready to go to work.
+I thought I was prepared; I read a ton of books and I asked other pet parents, I watched dog training programs.
+I was ready to go to work.
 But the reality of having two puppies was overwhelming and I forgot everything I learned and covered the first floor with potty pads (a lovely sight and ineffective).
 That’s when having a cop in the house came in handy.
 His military and officer training put us on an efficient schedule that I want to share with you.

-Although accidents were a bummer, they were puppies and were bound to make mistakes.
-We took responsibility for all of their accidents, because they gave us all the signals (the sniffing/circling move was a classic) that they had to go, we just weren’t watching.
+3 – NEVER SCOLD FOR ACCIDENTS: Although accidents were a bummer, they were puppies and were bound to make mistakes.
+We took responsibility for all of their accidents because they gave us all the signals (the sniffing/circling move was a classic) that they had to go, we just weren’t watching.
 And when they did have accidents, we cleaned them up quickly, using an enzyme treatment (we loved Nature's Miracle Advanced Stain and Odor Formula) picked up at the pet store.

 Rodrigo, our “first born” was trained pretty quickly (about 2 months before no accidents).
 He would wait patiently at a door waiting for us to take notice, sometimes whining a little to gain our attention.
 Sydney took some convincing; she just didn’t see why she had to go outside when there was a lovely rug over there.
 At least she pee’d on the rug by the door – progress.